The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 They think, “I must be so incredibly significant to be affecting this person so deeply.”

-The narcissist will smear you in order to control the storyline, often rewriting history, so that people will validate their false version of events.
+The narcissist will smear you in order to control the storyline and rewrite history so that people will validate their false version of events.
 This all serves to enhance their false image and destroy you in the process.

 Think of it as a stage show where the narcissist is the director.

-The narcissist writes the script, which changes as they go, while being in full control of all participating characters.
-But since the characters (flying monkeys) don’t realise they are being used as actors, the narcissist must work to get them believing whatever their script says in order to keep the show running.
+The narcissist writes the script, which changes as they go while being in full control of all participating characters.
+But since the characters (flying monkeys) don’t realise they are being used as actors, the narcissist must work to get them to believe whatever their script says in order to keep the show running.

 Getting closure from a narcissist is futile, especially when your need for it works directly with their smear campaign, which is designed to crush you like an ant.